 Sometimes lather is not very good because your local water has too many minerals or contaminants (e.g. “hard” water).
 If you have hard water try mixing in some distilled water.
 Just heat some up (not to boiling!) and pour it into your sink (with the stopper closed, of course).

-Another tactic to try for hard water is a small amount of Citric acid.
+Another tactic to try for hard water is a tiny amount of Citric acid.
 It can often be found with the canning supplies at large groceries and mega-marts.
 Again, you may need to experiment a little with the amount to add but start out with just a tiny bit–just a pinch of citric acid to a whole sink full of water.
 Using too much citric acid will change the pH of the water and you may not get any lather at all!

 After You Are Finished